gbarnett-hz/aws-network-az/README.md

 ---

 _Overview._ Some data point on network latencies between VMs hosted in the same region/AZ vs. VMs hosted in the same region/distinct AZs.
+Average latency of single AZ communication is ~3.5x less than that of communication across distinct AZs.
+I'll leave interpretation of percentiles to the reader.
+The `lagscope` tool (under the default configuration used) collects its data from issuing 1,000,000 pings to the recipient and bases percentiles on that.

 | Region    | OS           | VM SKU    | Tools                                             |
 | --------- | ------------ | --------- | ------------------------------------------------- |